toddaustin07/LAN-Temperature/README.md

 * Received Temperature Unit - used to identify the temperature reading units as received from the sending application
   - Choose Celsius or Fahrenheit

+At this point the Driver should have successfully registered with Edgebridge.
+Monitor the Edgebridge console output or log file to confirm.

 ## Sending application HTTP request format

 The sending application must use the following format when sending the temperature or humidity readings to the Edge driver: